IowaDave/Bingo-MakerPort-MicroBlocks/README.md

 Extensive documentation is available at [the dedicated MicroBlocks Wiki site](https://wiki.microblocks.fun/en/home).

-The Wiki includes a User Guide that covers all the basics.
+The Wiki begins with a User Guide that covers all the basics.

 ---